rginda/pycp2110/README.md

   # Check if the UART is enabled.
   print(d.is_uart_enabled())

-  # The uart in your device may need to be explicitly enabled, particularly if
+  # The UART in your device may need to be explicitly enabled, particularly if
   # you've already explicitly disabled it as in this example.
   d.enable_uart()